FJNel/HA_COS216/APIdoc.md

 Use `type: "Cart"` along with an `action` and a valid `apikey`.
 * To retrieve an array of key-value pairs of `product_id`s and their respective quantities in the user's cart, use `"action": "get"`.
 * To add a product to a user's cart, use `"action": "add"`.
 If the product is already in the user's cart, the product's quantity will be increased by 1.
+The user's cart cannot have more than 7 products.
 * To update a product in the user's cart, use `"action": "update"` along with a `quantity`. `quantity` will be used to overwrite the current quantity in the user's cart.
 If the quantity is `0` (or less than 0), the product will be removed from the cart automatically.
+The user's cart cannot have more than 7 products.
 * To remove a product from a user's cart, use `"action": "remove"`.
 If the product is not in the user's cart, the API will return `"status": "success"` but the message (`data`) will read `Product not in cart`.
 This is done to make client-side handling easier.

 #### Parameters: